Sergei Eisenstein: Personal life

-There have been debates about Eisenstein's sexuality, with a film covering Eisenstein's homosexuality allegedly running into difficulties in Russia.
+There have been debates about Eisenstein's sexuality, with a film covering Eisenstein's homosexuality running into difficulties in Russia.

-His contemporaries believed that Eisenstein was gay, though it is possible that he was celibate all his life.
-According to film critic Vitaly Vulf, his ten year friendship with Grigori Aleksandrov "is still a subject of speculation and gossips, although there is no evidence they had had a sexual relationship.
-Aleksandrov himself took these rumors calmly: 'Maybe he was infatuated by me ...
-I've never been infatuated by him.'
-Eisenstein, for the rest of his life, believed Aleksandrov had betrayed him when he married Orlova."

-In 1925, Aleksandrov heard him tell the Polish journalist, Waclaw Solski that "I'm not interested in girls" and burst out laughing, then quickly stopped and turned red with embarrassment.
+Almost all of his contemporaries believed that Eisenstein was gay.
+During a 1925 interview, Aleksandrov witnessed Eisenstein tell the Polish journalist Wacław Solski, "I'm not interested in girls" and burst out laughing, then quickly stopped and turned red with embarrassment.
 Recalling the incident, Solski wrote "Not until later, when I learned what everyone in Moscow knew, did Aleksandrov's odd behaviour become understandable."
 Upton Sinclair came to the same conclusion after the discovery of Eisenstein's pornographic drawings by customs officials.
-He later told Marie Seaton: "All his associates were Trotskyites, and all homos ...
+He later told Marie Seton: "All his associates were Trotskyites, and all homos ...
 Men of that sort stick together."

-In Russia, no laws were repealed in 1917.
-The USSR was a nation created from scratch and laws prohibiting homosexual relations were first introduced in 1933.
-Seven months after homosexuality became a criminal offence, Eisenstein married filmmaker and screenwriter Pera Atasheva (born Pearl Moiseyevna Fogelman; 1900 – 24 September 1965).
+Seven months after homosexuality became a criminal offence once more, Eisenstein married filmmaker and screenwriter Pera Attacheva (Pera Atasheva, Пера Моисеевна Аташева, born Pearl Moiseyevna Fogelman; 1900 – 24 September 1965).
 Aleksandrov married Orlova during that same year.

-Eisenstein confessed his asexuality to his close friend Marie Seton: "Those who say that I am homosexual are wrong.
+Eisenstein denied his homosexuality to his close friend Marie Seton: "Those who say that I am homosexual are wrong.
 I have never noticed and do not notice this.
 If I was homosexual I would say so, directly.
 But the whole point is that I have never experienced a homosexual attraction, even towards Grisha, despite the fact I have some bisexual tendency in the intellectual dimension like, for example, Balzac or Zola."

 Death

 Eisenstein suffered a heart attack on 2 February 1946, and spent much of the following year recovering.
 He died of a second heart attack on 11 February 1948, at the age of 50.
-His body laid in state in the Hall of the Cinema Workers before being cremated on 13 February, and his ashes were buried in the Novodevichy Cemetery in Moscow.
+His body lay in state in the Hall of the Cinema Workers before being cremated on 13 February, and his ashes were buried in the Novodevichy Cemetery in Moscow.